Building Better Customer Experience

 • CSR and community engagement initiatives aimed at supporting and improving the well-being of communities surrounding AMATA City Chonburi Industrial Estate.

-Number of activities organized in 2024: A total of 26 CSR-related activities
+• Number of activities organized in 2025: A total of 29 activities.

-Number of Participating Companies including membership and non-membership: 150 companies
+• Number of participating customers including membership and non-membership: 144 companies.

 Customer Needs and Expectations